 Here is a sample of one of my latest Q and As.

 One of my clients went to some high-priced lawyers regarding their superannuation and estate planning.
-They were worried about the super going outside their bloodline.
-The response from the lawyers – “it’s easy – set up a binding death nomination that the money is paid to the estate as a legal personal representative and the executor instructs according to the wishes of the Will and transfers the money into the bloodline trusts!!”
+They were worried about the super going outside their lineage.
+The response from the lawyers – “it’s easy - set up a binding death nomination that the money is paid to the estate as a legal personal representative and the executor instructs according to the wishes of the Will and transfers the money into the lineage trusts!!”
 And they did not even discuss the estranged daughter who they wanted to keep their estate away from.

 Great question, but wrong answer.
 Here’s my angle on your client’s concerns, particularly with a loaded family provisions gun at your client’s forehead.